Code of Conduct Article III: Student Conduct, Section C

 • Refusal to Submit to Alcohol/Drug Test: Refusing to take a saliva based drug test, AlcoSensor test, or Breathalyzer test, or refusing to permit a staff member to smell breath; II-III

-• Retaliation: As defined above; I-III
+• Retaliation: As defined in this Code; I-III

 • Sexual Harassment: Unwanted and inappropriate verbal, written, or physical conduct of a sexual nature directed toward another person; I-III